buemura/license-plate-recognition/README.md

 In order to run this project, you will need to fulfill the following requirements.
 - Python 3 installation
 - Tesseract OCR installation
-- Import of cv2
+- pip install cv2
+- pip install pytesseract
 - Import of numpy
-- Import of pytesseract

 ## Setup
 Firstly you can clone by using the command below: